I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient4-getrunningprocessdescriptionwide.md

 <p>For more information about creating and attaching to live user-mode targets, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a>.</p>

-<p>This method is available only for live user-mode debugging.</p>

-<p>For more information about creating and attaching to live user-mode targets, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a>.</p>

 ## -requirements
 <table>
 <tr>